 Most clinical trials involve a process called randomization.
 Randomly allocating participants into one intervention group or another, like the toss of a coin or pulling numbers from a hat, ensures there is no bias or influence on the study outcomes.
 Most randomized trials are also conducted in a “blinded” manner, meaning that the participant does not know which treatment is being provided.
 If the study is “double-blind,” the treating physician is also not aware of the treatment allocation.
 Again, this is done to minimize bias or prejudices and strengthen the validity of the final results of the study.

-Funding for these trials may come from industry sponsors (pharmaceutical, device, or technology companies, etc.), government (e.g., granting agencies such as the Canadian Institutes of Health Research (CIHR)) or the Heart and Stroke Foundation of Canada (HSFC), or from the institution.
+Funding for these trials may come from industry sponsors (pharmaceutical, device, or technology companies, etc.), government (e.g., MOH) granting agencies (such as the Canadian Institutes of Health Research (CIHR) or the Heart and Stroke Foundation of Canada (HSFC)), or from the institution.
 Administrative support for research endeavours is provided by the Ottawa Heart Institute Research Corporation (OHIRC), the research and contracts arm of the UOHI, and the UOHI Office of Research Services.

-We strive to involve patients or their close family members in discussions that influence the course of clinical research.
+We strive to involve patients, family members, caregivers and the community in discussions that influence the course of clinical research.
 Patient engagement provides an opportunity for meaningful input into the priority setting and conduct of research, from those with firsthand experience!
-For patient-related support, please see the Patient Alumni site.

 Clinical trials are normally conducted by a team of researchers, also called Investigators.
 The lead investigator is referred to as the Principal Investigator (PI) and is ultimately responsible for the trial conduct.
 Investigators may be scientists, nurses, physiotherapists or other allied healthcare professionals, and most commonly at the Heart Institute, they are medical doctors.